walisser/hmac-md5-cl/README.md

 ./hmac-md5
 ```

-## State file
+## Resuming
-hash.state contains the current position in the key sequence.
-To resume from this position, change START_INDEX in config.h and recompile.
+You can stop hashing (Control-C, or gpu crash ;-), tune the parameters, and resume where you left off with `-resume` switch.
+Note this is only valid if the key sequence configuration hasn't changed.

 ## Status output
 ```bash
 0x151400000 aijth4Dc...aijtv01r: 26.84 Mkey/s [Wed Feb 1 20:13:31 2017] 19.47ms
 ```
-1. Current sequence index
+1. Current sequence index (saved to hash.state file)
 2. Range of keys being tested
 3. Hash rate
-4. Estimated completion date
+4. Estimated completion date/time
 5. Time to execute kernel (lower values allow GPU to do other useful things)